AutoResearch/AutoRA-experiment-server/docs/questionnaire.md

   - autora[experimentalist-mixture]
   - autora[experimentalist-prediction-filter]
 - **Default**: `None`
 - **Description**: Select one or more experimentalist modules to include in your project.
 These are additional tools that help design and analyze experiments.
+You can read more on experimentalists and their role in the AutoRA workflow [here](https://autoresearch.github.io/autora/experimentalist/)
 - **Validation**: Similar to the theorists, you cannot select `None` with other options.

 ### 5. `firebase`